alexus37/AML-18/README.md

 the average of balanced accuracy score of each fold.
 By applying this method we determined the optimal class weights for the loss function for our unbalanced classification problem.

 For the final classifications, we used the 3 most promising weights and constructed 3 different SVC.
 Each SVC is using radial basis function with gamma defined as one divided by the number of features and the one vs rest approach.
 To classify a sample we implemented a majority voting.
 As a heuristic, if there is a tie between the 3 classifiers, we pick the class with the highest predicted probability.
-This technique gave us a public score of roughly 0.719.

 Public score: 0.719508717415

 Private score: 0.698333333333

 ## TASK 3